Gravitational Entropy And The Second Law of Thermodynamics for Causal Observers

 Any reliable definition of the entropy must exhibit the second law.
 In the context of gravitational systems, the general idea followed in the literature is that the second law is a consequence of some energy condition that standard matter should obey, usually supplemented with other properties or features like having a Killing or event horizon or a (marginally) trapped surface, e.g. see \cite{Hayward:1993wb, Ashtekar:2002ag, Ashtekar:2003hk, Andersson:2005gq, Booth:2005qc, Andersson:2007gy, Bousso:2015qqa, Bousso:2015mqa}.
 The first ``proof'' for the second law is Hawking's seminal area theorem \cite{Hawking:1971vc} which invokes the weak energy condition.
 In a more restricted setting the second law was associated with the null energy condition (NEC) \cite{Bardeen:1973gs, Parikh:2015ret}, see \cite{Rignon-Bret:2023fjq} and references therein.
 The proposals and ideas regarding the (generalized) second law, to the date it was written, have been nicely summarized by Aron Wall \cite{Wall:2009wm, Wall:2011hj}.

 In this work, we revisit the old and important problem of entropy and the second law in gravitational settings.
-We first define the entropy as the conserved charge associated with local boosts within the CSPF.
+We first define the entropy as the conserved charge associated with local boosts (see~\cite{Jacobson:2015uqa, Neiman:2013taa} for related ideas) within the CSPF.
 We then study variations in the entropy along a generic causal (timelike or null) path and find that the variation is non-negative if the matter content obeys strong energy condition (SEC) integrated over any portion of the path.
-We have gathered detailed technical derivations as well as a literature review, in the supplemental material.
+We have gathered detailed technical derivations as well as a literature review, in the appendices.

 \textbf{\underline{Geometric setup.}} The entropy is defined as an integral over a compact spacelike codimension-2 hypersurface $\Sigma$.
 Let ${\cal D}$ denote the $2d$ part of the spacetime normal to $\Sigma$ spanned by two future-oriented null 1-forms (co-vectors) $l_\mu,n_\mu$: